fonoster/routr-walkthrough-tutorial/tutorial.md

 ### Then extract the files to the current directory

-To extract the files run this command:
+To extract the files, run this command:
 ```bash
 tar xvfz routr-1.0.0-rc2_linux-x64_bin.tar.gz
 ```

-Next, you’ll launch an instance of Routr server
+Next, you'll launch an instance of Routr server.

 ## Launching the Server

-To run the server just change into the directory you've just extracted and run the `routr` command.
+To run the server change into the directory you've just extracted and run the `routr` command.

 To start the the server run this command:
 ```bash
 cd routr-1.0.0-rc2_linux-x64_bin && ./routr
 ```

-<walkthrough-footnote>Please wait for the server to launch and be sure to review output for some relevant information.</walkthrough-footnote>
+<walkthrough-footnote>Please wait for the server to launch and be sure to review the output for some relevant information.</walkthrough-footnote>

-Next, you will install the command-line tool.
+Next, install the command-line tool.

 ## Installing the Command-Line Tool

-The command-line tool will allow you to control and monitor the Routr instance.
-Please open an additional cloud shell and install the command-line.
+The command-line tool allows you to control and monitor the Routr instance.
+Please open a new cloud shell and install the command-line.

 <walkthrough-open-cloud-shell-button open-cloud-shell/>

 ### Install the command-line using npm

-Installing the npm package [routr-ctl](https://www.npmjs.com/package/routr-ctl) will provide you with the globally accessible `rctl` command.
+Installing the npm package [routr-ctl](https://www.npmjs.com/package/routr-ctl) provides you with the globally accessible `rctl` command.
 To install command-line tool run this command:
 ```bash
 npm install -g routr-ctl
 ```

-Next, you will login to the server using the command-line tool.
+Next, log in to the server using the command-line tool.

 ## Login to the Routr instance using the Command-Line Tool

-To issue commands to your Routr instance you must first login.
+To issue commands to your Routr instance, you must first login.

-To login to your instance run this command:
+To login to your instance, run this command:
 ```bash
 rctl login -u admin -p changeit https://127.0.0.1:4567/api/v1beta1
 ```

-Next, you will issue some basic commands and launch the web UI.
+Next, issue some basic commands and launch the web UI.

 ## Issue basic commands